Space Racers: Web series

 On March 22, 2011, it originally launched as a web series under the name Space Race.
 It featured 4 characters/webisodes at launch, with two more webisodes released on April 22, 2011, and the last two on April 29, 2011.
 In total, there were 8 characters/webisodes (with 2 characters not returning in the TV series).
 All eight of the characters were interviewed by Gary Galaxy (played by Meyer DeLeeuw), a 3D Galaxy Adventure game, printables, and the “What Spaceship are You?” widget.
-As of today, the site and the webisodes (with the exception of the first webisode and trailer) are considered to be lost media.

 In 2012, the web series was retitled to Space Racers.

 Television series

 In January 2013, it was announced that the web series would relaunch as a television series, with most of the characters remodeled and having new roles, along with some new characters.
 The show premiered worldwide on February 15, 2014, and in the U.S. on May 2, 2014.
 Since 2014, CAKE Entertainment is the international distributor for the show.

 In mid 2016, the show was renewed for a second season, which premiered on October 31, 2016.